 Writing personal notes, creating greeting cards and journaling have been her main literary experiences, but friends have told her, never stop writing.

-The bazaar circumstances of her youngest daughter’s death have impassioned her to write her first book titled Supernaturally Natural.
+The bizarre circumstances of her youngest daughter’s death have impassioned her to write her first book titled Supernaturally Natural.
 A memoir of penetrating “God Moments” which leave no doubt we can trust God’s heart, even if we don’t understand his ways.
 A tale of a life’s tempo slowing, a voice fading, a song ending, yet learning to dance again.

 She is a contributor to C.A.W.’s first Anthology of short stories and poetry soon to be published.
 She also has her sights set on a series of children’s books motivated by her father’s storytelling, plus a suspense-romance novel in the future.